mrvollger/SDA/README.md

 ```
 undefined symbol: FT_Done_MM_Var
 ```
-If you get this error we recommend re-installing the `java-jdk` as this has resolved the issue for others.
+If you get this error we recommend re-installing `openjdk` as this has resolved the issue for others.
 ```
 source activate sda-python-3
-conda uninstall java-jdk
+conda uninstall openjdk
+conda install openjdk
-conda install java-jdk
+conda install -c bioconda canu=1.5
 ```